arbor-sim/nsuite/docs/install.rst

 ``ns_nrn_branch``         ``master``                                    Branch or commit SHA to use if sourcing from Git.
 ========================  ===========================================   ======================================================

-CoreNeuron has more support than NEURON for targeting different hardware, either via automatic vectorization, or using OpenACC for GPUs.
+CoreNEURON has more support than NEURON for targeting different hardware, either via automatic vectorization, or using OpenACC for GPUs.
 However, it is quite difficult to build, particularly as part of an automated pipeline: users have to directly provide architecture- and compiler-specific flags to CMake.
-As soon as we are able to build CoreNeuron this way ourselves, we will add more flags for targeting different architectures.
+As soon as we are able to build CoreNEURON this way ourselves, we will add more flags for targeting different architectures.

 ========================  ===============================================   ======================================================
 Variable                  Default value                                     Explanation